thelfer/tfel/docs/web/behaviour-variable.md

 If this option is `false`, the author of the calling behaviour is responsible for updating those state variables by hand.
-This task can be deleguated to a specialized version of the `updateAuxiliaryStateVariables` method which takes the behaviour variable as its only argument, as follows:
+This task can be delegated to a specialized version of the `updateAuxiliaryStateVariables` method which takes the behaviour variable as its only argument, as follows: